HMS Vindictive (1813): Construction and career

-Vindictive finally was recommissioned September 1841.
-On 26 January 1842, she ran aground on The Dean, in the English Channel off the Isle of Wight; she was refloated the next day.
+Vindictive was commissioned by Captain John Toup Nicolas in 17 October 1841 as the ship was outfitted for sea from October 1841 to 15 January 1842.
+On 26 January, she ran aground on The Dean, in the English Channel off the Isle of Wight; she was refloated the next day.
+Vindictive served on the East Indies Station until returning home in 1844, Captain Michael Seymour was appointed in command on 16 January 1845.
+The ship then became the flagship for Vice-Admiral Francis William Austen, Commander-in-Chief of the North America and West Indies Station.
 She was laid up in ordinary again in June 1848 at Portsmouth.
-In 1861 she was fitted as a storeship by White of Cowes, and in 1862 she proceeded to Fernando Po, where she took up that role.
-She foundered there in July 1871, the wreck being sold to be broken up on 24 November 1871.
+The ship was fitted as a storeship by J. Samuel White at Cowes from February 1861 to January 1862.
+Vindictive then proceeded to Fernando Po.
+She foundered there in July 1871; her wreck was sold on 24 November 1871.